Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Classical analysis

 \section{Classical analysis}

-In this section we will determine the absorption differential cross-section working within the short-wavelength approximation $(\lambda\ll r_{h})$, so it is sufficient to visualize plane waves as rays associated with the null geodesics \cite{huang2020scattering}.
+In this section, we will determine the absorption differential cross-section working within the short-wavelength approximation $(\lambda\ll r_{h})$, so it is sufficient to visualize plane waves as rays associated with the null geodesics \cite{huang2020scattering}.
 To do so, we begin by exploring the behavior of null geodesic in terms of the impact parameter.
-Our first task is to obtain the critical impact parameter as the distance within photons are captured by the compact object \cite{book0}.
+Our first task is to obtain the critical impact parameter as the distance within photons is captured by the compact object \cite{book0}.
 As usual, the null geodesics for the metric (\ref{EMD}) are described by

 where $ \dot {x} ^ \mu = dx ^ \mu / d \lambda $ is the four-velocity and $ \lambda $ stands for the affine parameter.
 Since the static spacetime has two Killing vectors, $\partial_t$ and $\partial_\phi$, this implies the existence of two conserved quantities, namely the energy ($E=f(r)dt/d\lambda$) and angular momentum ($L=r^2\sin^2 \theta d\varphi/d\lambda$).
-A full analysis of the geodesics for dilatonic black holes is reported in \cite{gonzalez2018motion}.
-In the case of null geodesics in the equatorial plane ($\theta=\pi/2$), replacing the metric (\ref{EMD}) in (\ref{Eq:Lagrangiangeodesic}) we arrive at an effective problem with a radial equation and angular velocity given by
+A full analysis of the geodesics for dilatonic black holes was reported in \cite{gonzalez2018motion}.
+Replacing the metric (\ref{EMD}) in (\ref{Eq:Lagrangiangeodesic}) for null geodesics in the equatorial plane, we arrive at an effective problem with a radial equation and angular velocity given by

 so that the orbital equation can be recast as